Okarito kiwi: Taxonomy

 The Okarito kiwi is a monotypic species, i.e. there are no recognised subspecies.
 The genus name Apteryx stems from the Greek "without wings".
 Originally assumed to be the same species as the Southern brown kiwi A. australis, DNA testing shows that the possible split off from this species was 8.2 million years ago, and the split from their closest relatives, the Northern Island brown kiwi A. mantelli was around 6.2 million years ago.
 This bird is a ratite and has similarities to the others (emu, ostrich, rhea, cassowary).
 Its sternum has no keel, its wings are minimal, and it has no preen gland.
 Its palate is also distinctive, and its feathers have no barbules or aftershaft.
 Other features that are similar to only the other kiwi is a weak gizzard and no tail, only a pygostyle.

 The taxonomic status of the Okarito Forest population of kiwi has been debated since the 1950s, first by Brian Reid and Colin Roderick of the New Zealand Wildlife Service, who claimed the population was distinct from the kiwi found in Fiordland.
 The presence of a distinct kiwi led to the southern Okarito Forest becoming a protected area in the 1970s, and later being integrated into Westland Tai Poutini National Park.
 Recognition of the Okarito kiwi being a separate taxon slowly gained recognition since the early 1990s.
 Indications that the population was a distinct species included DNA evidence undertaken by Allan J. Baker in 1995 showing great variation in the genetics of kiwi populations, and the discovery of Apterygon okarito, a louse that exclusively uses the Okarito kiwi as a host.
 The species was first formally described in 2003 by ornithologists Alan Tennyson, Ricardo L. Palma, Hugh A. Robertson, Trevor Worthy and Brian J. Gill.

+Description

+This species is a medium-sized kiwi measuring around 55 cm in length.
+It is sexually dimorphic, with females being larger than males and having longer beaks.
+The weight of the male ranges from 1.57 to 2.25 kg, and the female weighs 1.95–3.97 kg.